MouseLightProject/render/README.md

 Install the mltk-bary library using make.sh.
 Be sure to edit ```rootdir``` and ```installdir``` therein appropriately.

-Download a precompiled binary of version 0.7 (1.1 should work too).
+Download the latest precompiled binary of Julia.
 Install the required packages by changing to the directory of the render repository, starting Julia on the unix command line, entering Pkg mode by pressing `]`, and then invoking the `activate .`, `instantiate` and `precompile` commands.